Householder guide to planning permission

 Not all development proposals require formal consent.
 This will depend upon the location of the property and the details of each particular proposal.

 Formal consent for building works

-If you are thinking of extending your house, or building within the garden, see the flow chart guidance which will give you basic advice on whether or not you will require formal consent for the works you want to do.
+If you are considering extending your house or flat, or building within the garden ground of your property, please see the following flow chart guidance which will give you basic advice on whether or not you will require formal consent for the works you wish to carry out.

 Other Consent Requirements

 - as well as the potential need for planning consent (and related consents such as Listed Building Consent) you should also check whether or not a Building Warrant is required for the proposal.
 You may need a Building Warrant even if planning permission is not required

 - if you do not own the property or land, you should also seek the consent of the owner